-Software and related services revenue for the three months ended March 31, 2005 increased by 60.9%, or \$5,415, from \$8,895 in 2004 to \$14,310 in 2005.
-The increase is due to increases in average contract size and our installed customer base, as a result of the increase in demand for our EHR solutions.
-In addition, the increase reflects the classification of transaction revenue of \$200 in software and related services as opposed to information services, as classified in 2004, due to the reporting of transactions with the software that is responsible for generating the revenue.
+Software and related services revenue for the three months ended June 30, 2005 increased by 62.5%, or \$6,211, from \$9,934 in 2004 to \$16,145 in 2005.
+Software and related services revenue for the six months ended June 30, 2005 increased by 61.7%, or \$11,626, from \$18,829 in the first half of 2004 to \$30,455 in the same period of 2005.
+The increase in both periods is due to an increase in our installed customer base, a slight increase in revenue from existing customers converting their subscriptions into licenses, and due to existing customers purchasing additional licenses to resell our software to local and regional small physician groups and to implement our software at additional internal sites.
+In addition, the increase in revenue reflects the classification of transaction revenue in software and related services as opposed to information services, as was classified in 2004, due to the reporting of transactions with the software that is responsible for generating the revenue.